Don't we all wish that there is a magic pill to make us look young forever?

-Collagen is responsible for your youthful, radiant skin.
+Collagen is as close as it can get - it is responsible for your youthful, radiant skin.
 Your body gradually slows down the production of collagen as you grow older and it can start as early as age 20 depending on your diet and lifestyle.

 As collagen depletes, your skin becomes thinner and loses support, making it more fragile.
 Visual signs of aging include wrinkles and sagging skin.
 Do not despair.
 Here is how to gain back your youthful skin.